kamiwaza-ai/kamiwaza-community-edition/README.md

 * Multi-location awareness with data locality affinity (in other words, you can construct things like prompt chains where the inferencing is local to the data)

 ## Kamiwaza Community Edition Release Notes

 These will be deprecated in a later version when we release the docs engine.

+### 0.3.2

+* Authentication merged into community edition with JWT enforcement on all endpoints
+* SSL is now required on all endpoints (self-signed certificates are supported)
+* JupyterLab now uses Kamiwaza authentication instead of lab tokens
+* Improved SSL configuration and rotation handling for model endpoints
+* Introduced kamiwazad for one-command startup and systemd deployments
+* Updated to vLLM 0.6.3.post1 and latest llama.cpp on OSX
+* Improved model config autodetection during downloads
+* vLLM model configurations now support all known parameters
+* Enhanced ray service management
+* Better performance for large-batch embeddings in pipelines
+* Aligned recursive behavior between file and object catalog ingestion
+* kamiwazad now manages all services - use 'bash startup/kamiwazad.sh start/status'
+* New lightweight client SDK available at github.com/kamiwaza-ai/kamiwaza-sdk
+* Integrated beautiful new chatbot UI from github.com/m9e/chatbot (thanks Vercel!)
+* Many fixes and improvements

 ### 0.3.1